vansh1975/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Seaborn sits on top of Matplotlib, offering high-level interfaces for more aesthetically pleasing and statistically complex plots, such as heatmaps, time-series line graphs, or distribution plots.

+This task mimics the role of a Junior Data Engineer or Data Analyst.
+In a real-world company, data doesn't just sit in a file; it lives on servers.

+Automation: By writing this script, you prove you can automate the process of fetching fresh data every morning without manual entry.

+Scalability: If the API changes or you need to fetch data for 100 cities instead of one, your code (using loops and functions) can handle it instantly.

+Insight Delivery: Most stakeholders (managers/clients) cannot read JSON code.
+Your ability to turn that code into a Seaborn heatmap allows them to make decisions in seconds.